Dental Career

 Where Do You Want Your Dental Career to Take You?

 Have you looked at all the options your dental degree opens for you?
 While most grads assume life after dental school means clinical practice, there are plenty of other options you can consider.
 You could go into dental research, develop new techniques and technologies, teach dentistry, or even work as a dental health policymaker.
-Any of these options likely require an active license and a few years of experience in clinical dentistry, however.
-Take time to consider where you may want to land ten or fifteen years in the future.
+These options require an active license and a few years of experience in clinical dentistry.
+Consider where you want to land for ten or fifteen years.

-If you’re interested in owning your own practice, aim for a position that can help you get there!
-Working as an associate for a private practice may provide the option to buy it when the dentist owner retires.
+If you want to own your practice, aim for a position to help you get there!
+Working as an associate for a private practice may allow buying it when the dentist owner retires.
 However, that can leave you with a long wait before you accomplish your ultimate goal.

 A CDP dentist speaks with a family before they leave the office, helping to foster their relationship and reinforce the importance of healthy habits.

 On the other hand, working with a DSO can prepare you for practice ownership quickly.
-If you’re considering a group practice or DSO, be sure to pick one with a practice ownership track.
+If you’re considering a group practice or DSO, pick one with a practice ownership track.
 CDP’s dental practice ownership track gives you the benefit of a low-risk entry into your career.
-Additionally, it then equips you with greater purchasing power and support when you’re ready to launch.
+Additionally, it equips you with greater purchasing power and support when you’re ready to launch.

 Continue Education vs. Going into Practice

-There are always options to prolong your education with training programs like AEGD or GPR, which we’ve discussed previously.
+As we’ve discussed, there are always options to prolong your education with training programs like AEGD or GPR.
 However, if you’re ready to jumpstart your career, you can find all the support and guidance you’ll need to make the best possible beginning right here at CDP.
-You’ll have plenty of opportunities to learn on the job with our mentorship and training programs, plus all the advantages of continuing your education throughout your career.
+With our mentorship and training programs, you’ll have plenty of opportunities to learn on the job, plus all the advantages of continuing your education throughout your career.
 The way we see it, there are things you just can’t learn in a school environment, and you may as well earn a great paycheck while getting your feet wet!
-Schedule a call with a Recruiting Manager to learn more about what you can expect from life after dental school.
+Schedule a call with a Hiring Manager to learn more about what you can expect from life after dental school.

 Jackie Brown